 8.3.
 The United States Foundation for the Commemoration of the World Wars: This is a non-profit (501c3) organization established in the District of Columbia.
 “The Foundation”, will act as the entry fee collection and disbursing agent for the Commission and PMML.

 8.4.
-Other Related Organizations: There may be other organizations acting in guidance, support, advisory, promotional and sponsorship roles.
+Other Related Organizations: There may be other organizations acting in guidance, support, advisory, promotional and support roles.
 These organizations will be listed on the competition website at ww1cc.org/100Memorials.

-9. Governance Group: The Governance Group, sometimes also referred to as the Executive Committee, is a committee composed of representatives of the Sponsors of this grant program, is the coordinating and adjudicating authority for the Competition and shall have final decision authority regarding issues arising during the Competition Process.
+- Governance Group: The Governance Group, sometimes also referred to as the Executive Committee, is a committee composed of representatives of the Sponsors of this grant program, is the coordinating and adjudicating authority for the Competition and shall have final decision authority regarding issues arising during the Competition Process.
 If issues arise, the Governance Group will consider the issue and the Competition Managers’ recommendation and render a decision.
 The decision is not subject to appeal.

-10. Competition Managers: The Competition Managers, sometimes also referred to as the Program Managers are retained by the Sponsor to manage the Competition Process.
+- Competition Managers: The Competition Managers, sometimes also referred to as the Program Managers are retained by the Sponsor to manage the Competition Process.
 The Competition Managers’ roles include being the sole contact of, and representative for, the participants throughout the Competition; organizing and coordinating all activities of the Competition including technical and communications; ensuring an equitable, open, and clear process leading to decisions by the Jury; managing the public outreach and promotion of the competition; facilitating meetings as required for the orderly execution of the Competition; and bringing issues regarding non-compliance with the regulations to the Governance Group for review and decision.

-13. Exhibition of Entries and Submittals: The Sponsors reserve the right to exhibit all content submitted and in compliance with the Competition Procedure.
+- Exhibition of Entries and Submittals: The Sponsors reserve the right to exhibit all content submitted and in compliance with the Competition Procedure.
 Furthermore, the Sponsors reserve the right to use or display any and all material for educational purposes, publication, documents, videos, or fund-raising purposes at its discretion.
 The Sponsors shall give appropriate credit to the author or authors of any material used and will include any core sponsors for any project during any exposures where such exposure is appropriate and/or possible.